NUBIC/bcdatabase/README.markdown

 The database configuration properties for all the applications on a server are stored in one or more files under `/etc/nubic/db` (by default; see "File locations" below).
-Each one is a standard YAML file, similar to rails' `database.yml` but with a few enhancements:
+Each one is a standard YAML file, similar to Rails' `database.yml` but with a few enhancements:

 * Each file can have a defaults entry which provides attributes which are shared across all configurations in the file